 After our analyses are finished we will send most users just two files.
 The first file is the report file that quantifies the percentage of all sequences that were found for each OTU (operational taxonomic unit) for each sample.
-The second is a library file that quantifies the matches between the sequences found in the sample and the sequences in our library.
+The second is a library file that lists the species that match to the OTU.

 The first file will be the break down of the relative number of OTU’s in each sample.
 This is called the report file.

 The report file will have one column for the OTU ID.
 The subsequent columns will be the number of sequences of the different OTU’s in each sample.
 The column header will be the sample ID of the vial that you had placed the sample in.

 Here is a sample portion of a report:

 To get the relative abundances, you just need to divide each cell by the column sum:

 In this above example, 4 OTU’s are listed.
 For the first sample (S0001), 43.31% of the sequences were of OTU ID #1 and 0.18% were of OTU ID #2.
 In contrast, for sample S0002, 48.44% were of OTU ID #1 and 46.88% were of OTU ID #2.
 Note, in report files, these percentages will always sum to 1 in a column.

 Library matching file

 The library matching file will look something like this…